 To renew your Active in Good Standing certification, please follow the steps below:

 - Earn 36 units during your three-year renewal cycle.
 Accepted activities are listed on the Certification Renewal Activities Chart.
 You have the option to keep track of units you have earned with the Renewal Log.

 - Read and agree to abide by the NBCOT Certificant Attestation.

 - Complete the renewal application via your MyNBCOT account and pay the $65 fee.

 - If you renew using the paper application ($75 fee), it will take 10-15 business days before your certification status is updated.

 If you did not renew your certification within your renewal year, you must apply for reinstatement and be approved prior to using your OTR or COTA credential.
-Please log in to your MyNBCOT account for more information.
+Please refer to the Reinstatement Process section for more information.

 - You should receive your certificate and wallet card in the mail three to four weeks after your application is processed.

 - If you do not receive your certificate, contact NBCOT within two months of renewing to be reissued a certificate at no cost.